mechano59/Pengui-Scripter/README.md

 # Pengui-Scripter
-A scripting app designed with flutter for you to make better bash scrips easier and faster.
+A scripting app designed with flutter for you to make better bash scripts easier and faster.